Treatments · Trauma therapy

 • Frequency.
 Weekly for the first phase is common.
 Many clients move to biweekly as patterns settle.

 • Format.
-Online video sessions through Jane, a PHIPA-compliant Canadian platform.
+In-person sessions in Mississauga, or online video through Jane, a PHIPA-compliant Canadian platform.

 Who offers this